syyePhenomenol/HollowKnight.MapModS/README.md

     - Check out the [Map Legend](./MAPLEGEND.md) for more details on each pin style.
 - ``CTRL-L``: Toggle a panel for pin lookup on/off.
     - Hover over any visible pin to display info about the name, room, status, logic requirements, previewed items (if any) and spoiler items (if Spoilers on).
+- ``CTRL-W``: Toggle benchwarp from world map on/off.
+    - Hover over a room with a bench you have been to, and hold the indicated key/controller bind to do the benchwarp.
+Tap the same bind to switch benches located at the same map room.

 ## Pause Menu
 - "Mod Enabled/Disabled" `CTRL-M`: Toggle the mod on/off